myDRS Student Guide

 How to submit additional documentation requested by DRS prior to the APM

-Additional documentation can be submitted by scanning and emailing to uwdrs@uw.edu or mailing a hard copy to University of Washington, Disability Resources for Students, Box 352808, Seattle, WA 98195-2808, or fax 206.616.8379 or delivering it in person to Mary Gates Hall, room 011.
+Additional documentation can be submitted by scanning or photographing the document(s) and emailing them to uwdrs@uw.edu using your UW student email address.
+If you are experiencing issues with your UW email address, contact UW IT here.
+A hard copy can also be mailed to University of Washington, Disability Resources for Students, Box 352808, Seattle, WA 98195-2808, faxed to 206.616.8379, or delivered in person to Mary Gates Hall, room 011.

 Receiving the Student Eligibility Letter